Skip to main content

 🚰 Lead: 15 ppb — the EPA action level

-The EPA requires utilities to take action if lead in tap water exceeds 15 ppb.
+The EPA requires public water systems to take action if lead in tap water exceeds 15 ppb.
 Here's the accurate way to picture it:

 15 ppb = 15 drops spread across 15 backyard swimming pools.
 One drop per pool, fifteen times over.
 That's it.
 And the EPA says even that is too much for children — because there is no safe level of lead exposure.
 The CDC says any detectable lead in a child's blood can cause irreversible cognitive harm.